 RX data path delay values are available in the API to allow applications to compensate for these delays.

-Time stamp synchronization An Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA can be synchronized to OS time with dynamic drift adjustment.
+Time stamp synchronization An NT50B01 SmartNIC and an Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA can be synchronized to OS time with dynamic drift adjustment.